 We are working with a diverse team of more than 100 world class diverse multidisciplinary researchers from academic institutions, think tanks, and community organizations bringing together a pool of expertise in economics, information technology, predictive analytics, education, management, sociology, gender and diversity studies, and multiple methods and new technologies.

 Our research informs discussion on the following questions:

-- What are the future skills and competencies that best prepare Canadians for the new economy?
+- What do key stakeholders understand about the skills and competencies that will best prepare Canadians to work in a rapidly changing economy?

 - What are new and innovative approaches to preparing for the future skills needs and demands that work?

 - What broader workplace issues are impacting the ability of Canadian workers to navigate their careers and future prospects?

 We are supporting a multidisciplinary portfolio of research projects exploring how working conditions impact the ability of Canadian workers to develop and refine their skills.

 We are supporting a variety of research projects exploring national, regional, and sectoral-level implications of Canada’s transition to a more sustainable, less carbon-intensive economy.